rljhaines/rljhaines.github.io/_posts/2014-11-18-vim-git-push.md

 !
 Ah ha! typo in path, trying again!!!

 This pushed to github, but did not push through to the blog.
 For now I hope this modification will allow it to push through (vi Jekyll i believe) to rljhaines.github.io.

+Okay, that didn't work.
+I will give the file a name suffixed to the current date moniker.